 The newspapers are worth searching, even if you don’t have Welsh ancestors.
 Sometimes stories from nearby towns in England make it to the papers over the border.
 Sometimes the Welsh papers printed stories from other regions, especially ‘big’ national stories.
 Of course, Welsh papers reported on big events like any other regional newspaper.

 The National Library of Australia hosts the appropriately named website, Trove.
 This amazing online resource is a treasure trove of newspapers, journals and gazettes.
-Even if you don’t have an ancestor that immigrated to Australia, Trove is worth exploring.
+Even if you don’t have an ancestor that emigrated to Australia, Trove is worth exploring.
 Sometimes a big story made it across the pond.
 You might also find a distant relative that did leave the UK for Australia.
 See the FAN Club section above!
 Such discoveries can lead to precious clues about your direct line.

 See the bottom of the blog for more free newspaper site information.